 An exceptional charity evening

-Eddy Maniez's turtle was one of the star lots of this sale, helping to raise an impressive total amount of EUR 91,952.
+Eddy Maniez's turtle was one of the highlights of the auction, contributing to an impressive total of €91,952.